Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

 ampli status --update
 ```

-The verify command will scan your source code for tracking calls and compare the results to what's expected per your team's tracking plan.
+The verify command scans your source code for tracking calls and compare the results to what's expected per your team's tracking plan.
 Include `--update` to update your company's tracking plan online and share the latest analytics implementation status with your team.
 If the command reports all green, you're all good!

 You can configure your [CI pipeline](integrating-with-ci.md) to automatically run the `ampli status` command at check-in so you never miss another analytics bug again.